Online gambling addiction: signs, symptoms, psychological effects, and treatments

 The psychological effects of online gambling addiction are anxiety, depression, emotional instability, guilt and shame, and decreased coping ability.

-Treatment options for those suffering from online gambling addiction include cognitive behavioral therapy (CBT), motivational interviewing (MI), medications, support groups, and mindfulness and relaxation techniques.
+Treatment options for online gambling addiction include cognitive behavioral therapy (CBT), motivational interviewing (MI), medications, support groups, and mindfulness and relaxation techniques.

 What is online gambling addiction?